lydiatse/cs586/README.md

 6. Generate the Page Rankings
 7. Utilize the Page Rank values to add weights to number of days suggested by each paper.

 ##### Results - The incubation period is 3.5 to 13.5 days (mean = 8.41 days, SD = 5), weighted incubation period is 8.38 .
-The contagion period is 3 to 7 days (mean = 5.43 days, SD = 2.12), weighted contagious period is 5.38 days.
+The contagious period is 3 to 7 days (mean = 5.43 days, SD = 2.12), weighted contagious period is 5.38 days.

 ## Walkthrough